03 Jul, 2025

 Some of the common symptoms associated with oral cancer include:

-These symptoms do not always point towards cancer, as these are associated with other, less severe health conditions as well.
+These symptoms do not always point towards cancer, as they are associated with other, less severe health conditions as well.
 Therefore, it is important to see a doctor for a confirmed diagnosis.
 Patients should consult the doctor if they experience early signs and symptoms of oral cancer.

 Some of the common causes of oral cancer include: